Housing with damp problems

 |White Gypsy/Traveller||withheld because a small sample size makes it unreliable||withheld because a small sample size makes it unreliable||withheld because a small sample size makes it unreliable|

-Summary of Housing with damp problems By ethnicity Summary
+Summary of Housing with damp problems Households with damp problems by ethnicity Summary

 4. Data sources